As an Amazon Associate I earn from qualifying purchases. Click for details.

 In the light of day, it’s easy for them to dismiss anything baffling or alarming they’d encountered.

-While I maintain that the best ghost hunting experiences are those that have a personal impact, it’s also clear that ghost hunting equipment is important.
+While I maintain that the best ghost hunting experiences are those that have a personal impact, it’s also clear that ghost hunting equipment is important, for baselining.

 - Seek more results.